LeeMorinUCF/Credit_COVID19_Canada/README.md

 *Consumer Credit Usage in Canada during the Coronavirus Pandemic* by Ho, Morin, Paarsch and Huynh in the Canadian Journal of Economics, 2021

-Any updates will be available on the GitHub code repository, available at the following link:
+Any updates will be available on the GitHub code repository available at the following link:
 [Credit_COVID19_Canada](https://github.com/LeeMorinUCF/Credit_COVID19_Canada)